TV and Computer or Food?

 The best suggestion we can probably give you is to become mindful of what you eat, how you eat and where you eat.
 Everyday, it takes courage to form good habits like eating without distractions and if possible in peace where you can focus on the food that you eat.

 Mindfulness allows you to appreciate the colour, smell, taste and textures of your meal.
-This also means avoiding distractions like watching TV, working in front of the computer or even reading a book, newspaper or magazine.
+This also means avoiding distractions like watching TV, working in front of the computer, being on a phone or even reading a book, newspaper or magazine.

 If you want to start making changes with the eating habits you’ve already formed, here are some tips to help you get started: